The Home Performance and Weatherization Industry

 Deep Energy Retrofits

-For new homes, an ENERGY STAR qualified house is one that is at least 15% more energy efficient than homes built to the 2004 International Residential Code (IRC), and includes additional energy-saving features that typically make it 20 to 30% more efficient than standard homes.
+For new homes, an ENERGY STAR qualified house is one that is at least 15% more energy efficient than homes built to the 2009 International Residential Code (IRC), and includes additional energy-saving features that typically make it 20% to 30% more efficient than standard homes.

 Non-Energy Benefits of Weatherization

-The same measures employed to reduce energy consumption also improve occupant comfort.
-Home performance contractors report that the vast majority of their customers are motivated by comfort, not energy bills or environmental awareness.
-Common complaints include rooms that are too hot or too cold, drafts, uncontrollable humidity levels, mold, mildew and indoor air quality.
 With 40% of all energy use in this country going toward that building sector, it really is significant the amount of energy savings that is possible simply through implementing energy efficient technologies.
-Many of us spend half of our lives inside buildings.
-We enjoy the comforts of being not too hot or cold regardless of the outside weather conditions.
-We also enjoy being able to breathe clean healthy air.
-This indoor comfort comes at a cost.
+Many of us spend most of our time inside buildings.
+We appreciate good comfort regardless of the outdoor weather conditions.
+We benefit from breathing clean healthy indoor air.
+This indoor comfort comes with a cost.
 By implementing better building practices and weatherization retrofits, our nation could reduce its overall energy use.